zombiecure/songs/index.md

 **Everything here is free.
 Public domain.
 No copyright.**
 - Download the MP3s
-- Learn the chords (usually just 3-4)
+- Learn the chords (usually just 3-5)
 - Sing at coffee shops
 - Wake up other zombies
+- Build a music history library for others to learn from

 ## The Songs